jamieberrier/recipe-box/README.md

 # Recipe Box - Sinatra App

 A web application designed for users to build their own recipe collections.
 A user can sign up to create an account.
 Once logged in to the app, a user can create, edit, and delete their recipes and view the recipes of other users.
+A user can edit and delete their profile/account.
+A user can also search for recipes by ingredient name or recipe name via the search bar in navigation bar.

 ## Installation & Setup